sikuli/sikuli/docs/source/region.rst

 		:param text: Text to display in the middle of the screen.
 		:return: a new region object or None, if the user cancels the capturing process.

-		In fact, :py:func:`selectRegion` is a method of [#ClassScreen Class Screen], but since it creates a region, it's mentioned here too.
+		In fact it is a method of class Screen, but since it creates a region, it is mentioned here too.

-		*text*  is displayed for about 2 seconds in the middle of the screen.
+		**text**  is displayed for about 2 seconds in the middle of the screen.
-		If *text* is omitted, the default "Select a region on the screen" is displayed.
+		If **text** is omitted, the default "Select a region on the screen" is displayed.

 		The interactive capture mode is entered and allows the user to select a region the same way as using the selection tool in the IDE.
-You may have to check the result, since the user may cancel the capturing.
+You should check the result, since the user may cancel the capturing.

 	.. py:method:: setX(number)
 		 setY(number)